MarcSteinfort/The-Chosen-One-TRPG/README.md

 ## A Text-based RPG Adventure in a Fantasy world.

 "You find yourself standing at the bustling docks of Eldoria, a medieval city bathed in the warm glow of the setting sun.
 The salty sea breeze fills the air as ships bob gently in the harbor.
 Your mission is clear - to hunt down a thief who stole a precious portrait of the Queen."<br>
 This is the first Chapter of an nameless Hero and his Adventures to save the World.... or destroy it.
 Every Step you do you can decide what you want to do next.
 With three Attributes you can overcome different challenges.
 Sometimes you will fail.
-Sometimes don't choose the Option, which works best for you and your approach.
+Sometimes you don't.
+Choose the Option, which works best for you and your approach.

 ## List of Features